Self-Education-for-Business-analyst/RISE-Youth-Path-Connect-Lite/two .md

 **You have to submit  ( Excel  and  PDF  ) files containing:**

-- `Task 1` - Slide title, analysis description, and visualization(s)
+- `Task 1`  :

-           - Slide
+     - Slide title, analysis description, and visualization(s)

      -  Summary statistics calculations

 - `Task 2` - Profit and Loss Statement